-The table below lists all 120+ hotel brands from the nine largest international hotel companies, organized for comparison and equivalency.
+The table below was updated in September 2019 and lists all 120+ hotel brands from the nine largest international hotel companies, organized for comparison and equivalency.
 Even if you’re not looking to compare brands or find equivalencies, the table is also a great way to get a better sense of what brands are affiliated with which hotel groups.

 Hotel Brands Comparison and Equivalency Table

 The names of the international hotel groups are listed in the top row.
 Comparable hotel brands are then listed by row-by-row.

 The | separator denotes multiple brands of the same hotel group within the same hotel category and sub-category.

 Overall, individuals hotels can vary quite a bit within a brand…and this table isn’t perfect, since judgment calls are definitely involved.
 Still, for the bewildered traveler just trying to make sense of where hotel brands fall in relation to each other, this table should be helpful.
 The nomenclature matters less than the relative ordering of the categories, which affects the comparability of hotel brands.

 Sub-categories repeat across different main categories.
 Sometimes, it can be difficult to determine the most appropriate subcategory when more than one applies.
 When determining a subcategory, I utilize both the brand’s own marketing as well their typical clientele, e.g., some hotel brands try to cater specifically to business travelers.